-I learn new stuff about Dodgers history all of the time.
-For instance, I was cruising around reddit a few weeks back and came across a thread that I found intriguing.
+I learn new stuff about the Dodgers all the time.
+For instance, I was cruising around Reddit a few weeks back and came across a thread that I found intriguing.
 It referenced a Tri-Cornered Baseball Game that featured the Dodgers, Giants and Yankees.
 I wondered to myself, "what the heck is a Tri-Cornered Baseball Game?"

 On June 26, 1944, in the midst of WWII, a three-way exhibition Baseball game between the New York area teams was put together to benefit the sale of War Bonds.
 Per Keyman Collectibles,